 HSL Color Management For Cinematic Photography

 The Hue sliders part is the hardest one for me.
-This is where we manipulate the colors to achieve the colors we need.
+This is where we manipulate the colours to achieve the colours we need.
 Here is what I have got:

 - Reds.
 The orange in the original photo was too reddish, and so I shifted it towards the orange hue.